 If you read SKI’s Gear Guide cover to cover at the start of each ski season, first off, we applaud you.
 There’s enough test data and technical lingo in there to make anyone’s head spin.
 We’re such gear nerds that we can be guilty of taking deep dives into a specific ski technology and forget to convey our passionate feelings about skis in plain English.
-If you’re looking through SKI’s Gear Guide and wondering what the heck “Forgiveness” or “Hard-Snow Integrity” means when it comes to skis, or what SKI’s testers are looking for when they rank and review skis in specific scoring categories, here’s your cheat sheet.
+If you’re clicking through the 2023 Winter Gear Guide and wondering what the heck “Forgiveness” or “Hard-Snow Integrity” means when it comes to skis, or what SKI’s testers are looking for when they rank and review skis in specific scoring categories, here’s your cheat sheet.
 Read, learn, then put this knowledge to good use the next time you have a chance to demo skis.

 - Can this ski be trusted to hold an edge on hard snow and on groomed runs?